By Shelley Friend

 Let us know how solvitur ambulando works for you!

 Shelley grew up in Liberty, Texas and now lives in Austin.
 Fortunately, she had supportive grandparents, siblings, family, friends and, acquaintances, as well as neighbors, teachers and faith to help her grow and thrive after the loss of her mother, at age 14.

 She got her degrees in Public Policy and Communication from The University of Texas and The University of Louisiana at Lafayette.
 She worked in government and has taught Organizational, Intercultural, Interpersonal and Group Communication, Leadership and Public Speaking on the university and college level for many years.
 She studied Intercultural Communication as part of the Fulbright Program in Bulgaria.
 Then, she and a colleague taught Intercultural Communication and Cooperative Learning to participants from all over the world in the Fulbright International Summer Institute, also in Bulgaria.

 She married her college sweetheart, Travis Kessler, and they have two smart, strong, beautiful, successful and loving daughters, who married two creative, supportive, strong and loving men.
-They have one magnificent grandson, who makes the world a better place through the twinkle in his eye and his infectious laugh.
-And, they have one new granddaughter, who is a tiny bundle of beauty and joy.
+They have one magnificent grandson, Thomas, who makes the world a better place through the twinkle in his eye and his infectious laugh.
+And, they have precious new granddaughter, Emilia, who is a tiny bundle of beauty and joy.
 Finally, Thomas is expecting a baby brother, Charlie, in the spring.